curtpw/cri/index.md

 ~ Curt

-**NOTE 1: Do you have little or no background in computer programming?
-Think you might end up spending hours trying to install obscure software, looking at code you don't understand, listenting to acronyms that might as well come from a random letter generator?
+**IMPORTANT: Do you have little or no background in computer programming?
+Think you might end up spending hours trying to install obscure software, looking at code you don't understand, listening to acronyms that might as well come from a random letter generator?
 DON'T WORRY!!
 If you are interested in the concepts, I can make this engaging for you - even if reading Foucault or Lacan seems easier that navigating the more technical material below.
 I promise.
 If you are looking for a place to start I recommend [Evothings](https://evothings.com/doc/index.html), especially [this example](https://evothings.com/doc/examples/cordova-accelerometer.html) which requires only a phone and involves no coding.**

-NOTE 2: I have prepared all materials for CRI using Windows 10 because many people without a technical background use Windows and I find it difficult to avoid because of how Nordic releases developer tools.
+I have prepared all materials for CRI using Windows 10 because many people without a technical background use Windows and I find it difficult to avoid because of how Nordic releases developer tools.
 I duel boot Linux on all my machines and can switch to Ubuntu if participants strongly prefer.

 ## [](#mobile-app)**Preface: Neural Network with Your Phone's Accelerometer Data - no coding, minimal software installation**
 ![](https://curtpw.github.io/cri/images/simplephone.jpg)
+Train and apply a MLP (Muli Layer Perceptron) neural network on your phone using your phone's accelerometer data.
+This MLP has two input nodes (X and Y axis), one output node (True/false) and two hidden layers - each with two nodes.

 1. Install Evothings Workbench on your laptop and Evothings Viewer on your phone
 	* [Evothings workbench](https://evothings.com/doc/index.html)